decision-making, prefrontal cortex

-My name is Lindsay Shaffer and I'm a rising 5th year PhD student in the CBN program.
+My name is Lindsay Shaffer and I'm a 5th year PhD student in the CBN program.
 My advisor is Dr. Jim Thompson.
 I am also a NSF NRT Fellow through the Center for Adaptive Systems of Brain-Body Interactions (CASBBI).

 CASBBI National Science Foundation (NSF) NRT Fellowship (2020-2022; Sponsor: NSF)

 PSYC 372 - Biopsychology

 B.A., Psychology - University of Maryland Baltimore County (UMBC)